-In the past year, we have also introduced a network of internal sustainability champions, within and across our regional offices, to drive internal efforts to improve the businesses' sustainability, on a day-to-day basis.
+We also have an established network of internal sustainability champions, within and across our regional offices, to drive internal efforts to improve the businesses' sustainability, on a day-to-day basis.

 The governance structures ensure that sustainability considerations are embedded in everything we do, from the way we set our internal strategy, to the external services we provide to our clients.
 Sustainability considerations are therefore embedded across the responsibilities of all staff at Isio, with regular training for staff on sustainability issues, performance objectives related to ESG, and other incentives.